nebogeo/creative-kids-coding-cornwall/doc/projects/01-house.md

 ## Step 3 Make a house *function*

-Functions are one of the founding principles of programming - they can amplify your actions, and allow you to solve difficult problems by breaking them into small ones.
+Functions are one of the founding ideas behind programming - they can amplify your actions, and allow you to solve difficult problems by breaking them into small ones.